The Greater Altai Ecoregion is of global importance. Within that system, Russia’s Altai Republic is linked with

 With an area of 36,000 sq. miles (92,900 sq. km) Russia's Altai Republic is home to just over 205,000 people, comprising ethnic Russians (57%), and indigenous Altaians (31%), Kazakhs (6%), Telengits (1%), Tubalars and other groups.
 For the sake of comparison, the state of Indiana is the same size but has a population of 6.5 million.

 The Greater Altai region includes western Mongolia, northwestern China, and far eastern Kazakhstan.
-With minor variations, the entire area is blessed with remote and wild river valleys, wind-blown steppe, and snow-capped peaks – habitat for snow leopards, argali sheep, and other threatened species – serve as a rare remnant of mountain wilderness.
+With minor variations, the entire area is blessed with remote and wild river valleys, wind-blown steppe, and snow-capped peaks – habitat for snow leopards, argali sheep, and other threatened species – are a rare remnant of intact mountain wilderness.

 In all four nations' Greater Altai, the region’s natural features are enhanced by the Altai’s ancient burial mounds, petroglyphs, and Scythian stellae that date back at least to the Stone Age.
 These sites are not only a fundamental part of local indigenous culture, but can also be a source of inspiration and education for visitors and the greater community.

 Local indigenous peoples have managed to retain much of their age-old culture and traditional lifeways, with many still practicing semi-nomadic livestock agriculture and subsistence hunting and fishing.

 In Siberia, developers and government officials rely on fossil fuels and large-scale hydroelectric power to meet the region’s energy needs and generate income.
 Moscow and China are actively negotiating an agreement to construct an international natural gas pipeline through Altai Republic and across the fragile Ukok Plateau.

 In Russian Altai there has been an unprecedented boom in resort construction and new home building in the Altai, including in sensitive natural areas.
 Many developers see Altai’s numerous wild rivers as opportunities for hydroelectric power generation, although in recent years many of those projects have been scaled back in size and number.